12 Week Virtual

 Am I too busy for this course?

-You are only committing to 4 hours of live class/workshop time per month for 3 months.
+You are committing to 4 hours of live class/workshop time per month for 3 months.
 How much you write outside of those time frames is up to you.
 My task is to get you excited about the importance of writing, so that you want to as much as you can.

 What if I cannot attend a class?